Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

 \subsection{3D Magnonic Metamaterial Architecture}

-The metamaterial system considered in this study is a nanopatterned array of stadium-shaped 3D nanoislands comprising four distinct layers (fig. \ref{Fig1}a): NiFe(30 nm)/Al(35 nm)/NiFe(20 nm)/Al(5 nm).
-The state of each magnetic layer is independently programmable, with `hard' (30 nm NiFe, lower layer) and `soft' (20 nm NiFe, upper layer) layers switching at higher and lower relative fields respectively.
-Islands are lithographically defined via electron beam lithography and thermal evaporation liftoff process with dimensions of 550 $\times$ 140 $\times$ 90 nm, with 50 nm lateral displacement in the $\hat{y}$ direction (fig \ref{Fig1}b) between hard and soft NiFe layers induced via shadow deposition\cite{sugawara1997self}.
-The lateral displacement is introduced for chiral-control \& symmetry breaking, discussed further below.
-Islands are arranged in a square ASI array geometry\cite{wang2006artificial,skjaervo2020advances} with vertex spacing of 125 nm, measured island-end to vertex-centre.
+The system considered here is a nanopatterned square ASI array of stadium-shaped 3D nanoislands comprising four distinct layers.
+From substrate (SiO$_2$) to top (fig. \ref{Fig1}a): NiFe(30 nm)/Al(35 nm)/NiFe(20 nm)/Al(5 nm).
+The state of each magnetic layer is independently programmable, with `hard' (30 nm NiFe, lower layer) and `soft' (20 nm NiFe, upper layer) layers switching at higher and lower relative $\mathbf{H}$ fields respectively.
+Islands are lithographically defined via electron beam lithography and thermal evaporation liftoff process with dimensions of 550 $\times$ 140 $\times$ 90 nm, with vertex spacing of 125 nm, measured island-end to vertex-centre.
+A 50 nm lateral displacement in the $\hat{y}$ direction (fig \ref{Fig1}b) between hard and soft NiFe layers induced via shadow deposition\cite{sugawara1997self} for vortex chirality control.

-The 3D metamaterial architecture can be considered as $n$ strongly-interacting artificial spin systems separated in $z$, with $n = 2$ here.
-An attractive feature of this design is that only a single lithography step is required, with all layers deposited in a single thermal evaporation process without breaking vacuum.
+An attractive feature of this design is with a single lithography step, an arbitrary number of layers can be deposited without breaking vacuum.

 Each magnetic nanoisland layer can assume four distinct magnetisation states, `up' or `down' macrospins and clockwise (CW) and anticlockwise (ACW) vortices\cite{gartside2022reconfigurable} (fig. \ref{Fig1}c).
-The combination of four states per layer and the two magnetic layers leads to 16 distinct strongly-coupled magnetisation states per 3D nanoisland, shown in figure \ref{Fig1}d).
-This gives a vast $16^N$ microstate space in an $N$-island system and a corresponding extremely high degree of reconfigurability.
-A 100 $\upmu$m array of these dimensions contains $N= 40\times10^3$ islands, giving $10^{48164}$ available states.
-Crucially, each of the 16 nanoisland states exhibit distinct magnon dynamics and emergent phenomena, creating a deeply programmable magnonic metamaterial.
+The combination of four states per layer and the two magnetic layers leads to 16 distinct states per 3D nanoisland, shown in figure \ref{Fig1}d-g).
+This gives a vast $16^N$ microstate space in an $N$-island system.
+Crucially, each of the 16 nanoisland states exhibit distinct magnon dynamics, creating a deeply programmable magnonic metamaterial.